SacleuxBenoit/TeamMatching/README.md

 At the very beginning of this adventure you should know that it was a question of developing a system that can connect player and guilds for a single game on a *web plateform* then a *mobile application* .
 However, this idea having been implemented in game itself, so we decided to included several games in our project and not to develop the mobile application.

-## The establishment <a id="establishment"></a>
+## The specification <a id="specification"></a>

-in order to develop a such project it was essential to define a [specifications](https://github.com/SacleuxBenoit/TeamMatching/blob/master/Informations/CahierDesCharges/CahierDesCharges.md) allowing us to do :
+in order to develop a such project it was essential to define a [specification](https://github.com/SacleuxBenoit/TeamMatching/blob/master/Informations/CahierDesCharges/CahierDesCharges.md) allowing us to do :

     - Know the needs to satisfy the client
     - Organize the worload between the members of the team